js567/picarro-serial-udp/README.md

 # picarro-serial-udp
 Simple script for transferring serial data from Picarro gas composition sensor over UDP

+# NOTE:
+Windows Defender is flagging some install attempts as malware.
+There are at least two ways to get around this:
+A. Just run the .py file from terminal or IDE and start it manually each time (safer and recommended option)
+B. Take the original .py file and recompile it on your own device using pyinstaller.
+The command to run is: pyinstaller -F picarro_serial_udp.py

 ## To set up for RCRV:

 1. Attach a null modem 9-pin serial cable to the back of the Picarro analyzer between the COM1 and COM2 ports